 Fender Rumble 25 v3

-The Rumble 25 is a new amp from Fender as part of the v3 Rumble Series.
-It's similar to the Rumble 15, but includes a few more features you might find useful.
-At a price bump of only twenty bucks or so, it might be just the amp you need.
+The Rumble 25 is part of the v3 Rumble Series.
+It's similar to the Rumble 15 but includes a few more features you might find useful.
+At a price bump of only 20 bucks or so, it might be just the amp you need.

 The Rumble 25 is a bit larger and heavier than the Rumble 15, but still very light at 21 pounds.
 It pushes 25 watts through an 8-inch speaker.
 Like it Rumble 15, it has a 3-band EQ, headphone jack and aux in for MP3 players and whatnot.